The second informational meeting on the proposed new Beatty Hills sewer system packed the meeting room in the municipal building on Thursday night.

 Approximately 40 residents showed for the meeting out of the 92 residents of the Beatty Hills neighborhood who will be affected by the new sewer system project, which proposes to build an approximate $1.1 million low-pressure sewer system for residents to hook up to.

-Since the last meeting, where township officials had told the Beatty Hills residents that they would be required to hook up to the new sewer system, officials changed their mind and said on Thursday night that it will now be a voluntary connection but with a caveat.
+, officials changed their mind and said on Thursday night that it will now be a voluntary connection but with a caveat.

 "I spoke to the commissioners just before this and we’re going to make this a voluntary connection as opposed to what we said before," said Joseph Mastronardo of Pennoni Associates and both Marple and Springfield townships' engineer.

 Mastronardo continued to explain, "But if you sell your property, and if you have a non-compliant system with DEP (Department of Environmental Protection), we’re going to require for you to connect.
 This will be a completely volunatary connection, but if your system fails then you would be required to connect."

 was able to secure a $267,369 grant that would be used towards this low-pressure sewer project for Beatty Hills, in which Marple would match that grant with construction and labor fees by using Marple's Public Works Department.

 "Marple Public Works have installed several of these systems before," addressed Marple Township Manager Anthony Hamaday to the public.
 "We’re not going to try to cut that deep–to avoid tree roots–and you tell us where you want it [the sewer line in]."

 In Springfield, 38 homes will be affected by the project in which 29 currently operate cesspools and/or old septic systems, while five homes are in need of replacing conventional or alternative septic systems, three currently operate grinder pumps and one home has a holding tank in place.